SussexUCU/USS/data/break_even_discount_rates/README.md

 # Calculations of breakeven discount rates

-Here are links to google sheet calculations for 2017, 2018, 2020, and 2021 calculations of breakeven discount rates.
-Results are quoted in the .csv files linked above.
+Here are links to google sheets for 2017, 2018, 2020, and 2021 calculations of breakeven discount rates.
+Results are then quoted in the .csv files linked above.
 (JG: I will eventually upload these as Excel files to this folder, but only once the calcs have had final check.)